Modular Family Symmetry in Fluxed GUTs: Fluxed GUTs and Finite Discrete Modular Symmetry

-To illustrate the main idea of the bottom-up approach to F-Theory fluxed GUTs with modular symmetry, we give a simple example of an $SU(5)$ GUT embedded in $E_6$ which has been derived in an F-Theory framework~\cite{Callaghan:2011jj}.
-The novel feature of this example is the inclusion of an $S_4$ finite modular family symmetry.
+To illustrate the ideas just outlined of local F-Theory inspired Fluxed GUTs with modular symmetry, we now present a concrete example of a bottom-up model sharing important results with F-Theory models.
+Let us consider an $SU(5)$ GUT embedded in $E_6$ which has been derived in an F-Theory framework~\cite{Callaghan:2011jj}.
+The novel feature of this paradigm will be the inclusion of an $S_4$ finite modular family symmetry, which is isomorphic to the inhomogeneous modular group $\Gamma_4\cong S_4$.\footnote{We note that $S_4$ is a choice for the example model discussed herein.
+Additionally, we will assume even modular weights as it is common in bottom-up model building.
+Many explicit string constructions lead to half-integer modular weights, which would need the extension to the metaplectic group.
+We leave these constructions for future work.}

 As has already been pointed out, in this context matter fields reside on curves which are formed at the intersections of 7-branes with the GUT surface $S$, itself wrapped with 7-branes.
 We consider a divisor with an $E_{6}$ geometric singularity which, according to the F-Theory prescription, corresponds to an $E_6$ gauge symmetry of the effective theory.
 In the present setup, there are three matter curves accommodating three $27_{t'_i}$ representations of $E_6$.
 These are distinguished from each other by the weights $t'_i$ of the $SU(3)$ Cartan sublagebra $(t'_1+t'_2+t'_3=0)$.
 We impose a ${\cal Z}_2$ monodromy $t_1'\leftrightarrow t_2'$, and hence only two distinct matter curves remain, e.g. $\Sigma_{27_{t_{1,3}'}}$, and use $U(1)$ fluxes to reduce the gauge symmetry down to $SU(5)$.
 Alternatively, one may derive this model starting from the maximum admissible (well behaved) singularity that corresponds to a $E_8$ gauge symmetry subsequently decomposed to